thindil/steamsky/README.md

 * Font Hack Nerd Font is under MiT license: https://nerdfonts.com/
 * Font Roboto is under Apache v2.0 license: https://fonts.google.com/specimen/Roboto

-Most of images used by the game are from https://game-icons.net, distributed under CC-BY-3.0 license.
+All images used by the game are from https://game-icons.net, distributed under CC-BY-3.0 license.